 Helpful Tips For Visiting Saadiyat Island, Abu Dhabi

 Transport to Saadiyat Beach

 You can travel to Saadiyat Beach by bus, taxi, or private vehicle.
-Despite being an “island”, it is well connected by road bridges to Abu Dhabi mainland and other islands that surround the city.
+Despite being an “island”, it is well connected by road bridges to the Abu Dhabi mainland and other islands surrounding the city.